Frequently Asked Questions

 We are proud to offer Vienna’s two most prestigious concert halls to our participants: The Golden Hall of the Wiener Musikverein for the Competition and Celebration concerts and the Great Hall of the Wiener Konzerthaus for the Gala Winners’ Concert.

 Additional concerts take place in different venues, for instance at the MuTh – Concert Hall of the Vienna Boys’ Choir, or at the Haus der Musik (House of Music) Vienna.

-Workshops will take place at the University of Music of Vienna – and all participants will be welcomed at the Opening Ceremony in Vienna’s St. Stephen’s Cathedral.
+Workshops will take place at the University of Music of Vienna – and all participants will be welcomed at the Opening Ceremony (St. Stephen's Cathedral / Musikverein or Konzerthaus).